 Video installation and documents by Ursula Biemann & Paulo Tavares, reflecting on the cosmopolitics of Amazonia, considering nature as a rights-bearing subject.

-25 years after the documenta IX, the Argentine artist recounts how he was invited to Kassel and what this meant for his career.
+25 years after the dIX, the Argentine artist recounts how he was invited to Kassel and what this meant for his career.
 Interview by Haupt & Binder

 His complex universe created along 50 years of internment in a psychiatric hospital.
 Including potos of works shown at the Venice Biennale 2013.

 Indigenous group of Mexico makes an ecocide known in Europe.
 Genaro Amaro Altamirano, and Documenta 13 artist Maria Thereza Alves' book presentation.